-2. Be Buy Box Eligible.
-This was formally known as Featured Merchant Status.
-Amazon only grants Buy Box eligibility to sellers with high levels of performance who have been selling for a solid amount of time (anywhere between 2 and 6 months).
+- Be Buy Box-eligible: This was formerly known as Featured Merchant Status.
+Amazon only grants Buy Box eligibility to sellers with high levels of performance who have been selling for a solid amount of time (anywhere between two and six months).

-3. Sell new items.
-The Buy Box for used items is a separate element.
+- Sell new items: The Buy Box for used items is a separate element.